kshao35/ACTL4001-t1-2023/README.md

 ## SECTION 4: ASSUMPTIONS SUMMARY <a name="assumptionsum"></a>
 ***Hazard Data Classification and Processing***

 The process of grouping correlated natural events was utilised to simplify hazard assessment and management.
-By identifying which hazards tended to occur simultaneously, the number of unique hazards was reduced from approximately 50 to 13 (refer to Appendix M for classifications).
+By identifying which hazards tended to occur simultaneously, the number of unique hazards was reduced from approximately 50 to 13 (refer to [Appendix](#m) for classifications).
 However, it is acknowledged that grouping events together results in some loss of detail and granularity.
 An outlier landslide event was excluded from the study and seasonality effects were assumed to be negligible for simplicity.

 ***Aforementioned Assumptions***